nieradkokrystian/agda-gpt-experiment/README.md

 # agda-gpt-assistant

-Before start, you have to prepare directory with templates.
-Directory is available in git repositry * /data/templates *  Copy this dir in your currnet executing dir, or * ~/.agda-gpt-experiment * witch one you need to create first.
+Before you start, you have to prepare the directory with templates.
+Directory is available in git repository `/data/templates`.
+Copy this directory to your current executing dir, or `~/.agda-gpt-experiment` whichever one you need to create first.

 Example: aga -a=Test.agda -t=not : Bool → Bool -c=myConfig.json -m=Pretty -l=15